-As I mentioned earlier there is a large selection of products available, however, these can be simply grouped into a few categories.
+As I mentioned earlier there is a large selection of products available.
+These can be simply grouped into a few categories.
 Firstly, is the heater waterproof or weatherproof?
 The IP rating of each heater gives an answer to this question.
 Any IP rating consists of two numbers, the second number in the sequence relates to the water ingress of the product.
 Any product where the second number is four or above is effectively waterproof and entirely safe for full outdoor use.
-On our website we clearly mark each of these products with a water droplet symbol and all products marked with a symbol can be mounted with no protection whatsoever and operated in any weather conditions.
-We have seen demonstrations of products from Burda working quite happily inside a fish tank full of water and Tansun similarly on their recent exhibition stand had their system set up to squirt water all over the heater element when switched on.
-Star Progetti have issued us a video showing their Helios Top products working without a glass cover outdoors with a child spraying a hosepipe full of water all over it.
-Clearly all these products are truly water and weather resistant.
-Customers should take care when considering if they need a weatherproof product as even if a heater is placed under a parasol or a substantial awning, it will inevitably still pick up a substantial amount of moisture from the morning dew, in the same way as most of the things we leave outdoors over night end up wet in the morning.
+On our website we clearly mark each of these products with a water droplet symbol.
+All products marked with a symbol can be mounted with no protection whatsoever and operated in any weather conditions.

 Where financially practical we would always recommend customers buy heaters that can generate enough heat for their worst given scenario and then buy a controller that allows them to adjust the amount of heat given out.
 In the same way as you would rarely turn the volume on your stereo up to maximum, similarly an Outdoor Electric Heater or indeed heaters connected to a variable controller will allow you or your customers to vary the heat emitted on an instantaneous basis.
 Time lag switches have become a very popular accessory.
 These allow customers to turn the Outdoor Electric Heaters on at will.
 The switches are programmed to allow the heaters to remain on for a fixed period of time usually set between 10-30 minutes, after which the heater will automatically be turn itself off, thus saving any wasted heat and of course wasted electricity.
-Another option is a PIR (Passive Infrared) controller which will automatically switch the heater on when it detects the presence of a person within its given vicinity, this again can be programmed for 10-30 minutes duration and of course if the person is still within its presence it won't switch off at all.
+Another option is a PIR (Passive Infrared) controller which will automatically switch the heater on when it detects the presence of a person within its given vicinity.
+This can be programmed for 10-30 minutes duration and of course if the person is still within its presence it won't switch off at all.